Surviving on £20 a Week in London

 Having recently paid to move flats, get birthday presents, go to the spa and go on holiday I’m a bit broke right now.
 I want to stop going into my overdraft every month and also to save money in general.

-I’ve decided to try and limit my food spending costs to £20 a week.
+I’ve decided to try and limit my food spending costs to £20 a week in London.

 Step 1: Plan my meals